 Tea leaves also provide a fuller flavor with different notes, some nutty, some earthy, some that have lingering herb flavors, etc. Teabags have a dull, single-note flavor that gets boring after a while.

 Loose Leaf Tea also provides much stronger medicinal benefits than tea bags.
 Green tea, for instance, has a higher concentration of antioxidants when in leaf form rather than in bagged form.
 The medicinal properties in tea leaves haven’t been diluted by overworking the leaves during processing and packaging as they have in bagged tea.

 Types of Tea Leaves to Consider

 There are many kinds of tea, each with its own benefits and qualities.
-It’s important to know what kinds of teas provide what kinds of benefits.
+It’s important to know what kinds of teas provide and what kinds of benefits.

 Green Tea Leaves

 - Green tea leaves are packed with antioxidants which can reduce the risk of heart and brain diseases as well as some cancers.

 - Improves brain function and increases fat burning.